microsoft/nnfusion/README.md

 ### Build from Source Code
 Researchers or contributors who want to do more research on optimizing model compilation, you can build NNFusion from source code.
-If you want to use docker to build from source code, please refer to [Build Guide for Docker Users](https://github.com/microsoft/nnfusion/wiki/Build-from-Source-Code-with-Docker-Image).
+To build from source code, please read the following documents:
-If you want to build from source code in your native system, please firstly read [System Requirements](https://github.com/microsoft/nnfusion/wiki/Before-Started) and check.
-Then please refer to [Build Guide for Native Users](https://github.com/microsoft/nnfusion/wiki/Build-Guide).
+1. Read [Before Started](https://github.com/microsoft/nnfusion/wiki/Before-Started) page to see supported CUDA GPUS and required libs.
+2. Read [Build Guide](https://github.com/microsoft/nnfusion/wiki/Build-Guide) for more information on how to build and install NNFusion in your native system or in the docker container.
+3. After building and installing NNFusion, please refer to [Compile Guide](https://github.com/microsoft/nnfusion/wiki/Compile-a-Tensorflow-model-with-NNFusion) to learn how to compile or optimize a DNN model.

 # Contributing